Does Car Insurance Cover Door Dings and Scratches?

 Confirm the repair shop and get the claim number in writing.

-If your insurer directs you to a preferred shop, confirm the shop can handle paintless dent repair before you schedule.
+If your insurer sends you to a preferred shop, confirm it handles paintless dent repair before scheduling.
 Get your claim number and adjuster's contact information so you can follow up directly.

 Door Ding and Scratch Coverage: Bottom Line